 Brush up your online copywriting skills to increase the time people spend reading your content.

 The other possibility is that your content is poorly written overall or simply isn’t something your audience cares about.

-Consider hiring a freelance copywriter or content strategist who can help you revamp your ideas into powerful content that converts.
+Consider hiring a freelance copywriter (like me!) or content strategist who can help you transform your ideas into powerful content that converts.

 Are you bombarding people with ads, pop-up surveys, and email subscribe buttons?